Hanne Staff

-Hanne Staff (born 3 February 1972) is a Norwegian orienteering competitor who has won three individual World Orienteering Championships medals.
+Hanne Staff (born 3 February 1972) is a Norwegian orienteering competitor who has won three individual World Orienteering Championships gold medals.

 She retired from international orienteering at the end of the 2004 season where she became world champion in the middle distance event.

 Staff ran for the Norwegian orienteering club Bækkelagets SK in Oslo.

+Personal life

+Staff is married to fellow orienteer Bjørnar Valstad.